Oxygen Sensor

 Replace Or Repair?

-The opposite infact if you have used contaminated fuel, there is no reason the sensor cannot be repaired by yourself.
+If your sensor has just failed, it will probably just need replacing but not always.
+The opposite in fact if you have used contaminated fuel, there is no reason the sensor cannot be repaired by yourself.

 Replace

-Don't go to smart.
+Don’t go to smart.
 You will get charged a lot for one, if they have one.
 Your best bet of getting a good deal is contact a local motorfactors (look in the yellow pages for your nearest one).
 The sensor is a standard Bosch part and the same for both sensors.
+Look for part numbers here.

 Repair